 If you’re building a new spacious home where you want to enjoy the fireplace from two separate spaces, a see-through wood burning fireplace may be the perfect fit for your space.
 Or perhaps you love the look & feel of a fireplace but hate the mess wood can add; with an indoor/outdoor wood burning fireplace you can enjoy your fireplace and keep the mess outside!

 Another consideration is the size of your room and height of your ceilings.
 If you’re building a traditional style home with 10′-12′ ceilings, then a 36″ or 44″ fireplace will add coziness to your space without looking out of place.
 Perhaps you’re building a home or hideaway with 16’+ ceilings?
-Then a 48″ or custom wood fireplace may help balance out your space while acting as a focal point for entertaining.
+Then a 48″ wood fireplace may help balance out your space while acting as a focal point for entertaining.

 Depending on the size of your space you’ll want to consider the heat capacity and output of the wood burning fireplaces you’re shopping for.
 If you’re looking for more heat than ambiance you’ll want to find a wood fireplace that has a high heat capacity and burn time.

 How Much Should You Spend on a Wood Burning Fireplace?